How to Increase SSD Lifespan? A Comprehensive Guide

 9. Disable Browser Auto-Sync

-If you use any internet browser on a regular basis on your computer, the amount of cache, HTML files, scripts, cookies, and temporary files can be pretty big.
-These files are generally created to optimize browser performance and improve the boot-up times.
-While this is pretty useful for performance, these files has to be constantly rewritten with new data.
-As a result, continuous write and re-write operations are done on your SSD degrading its life by contributing to unwanted write amplification.
+If you use any internet browser regularly on your computer, the amount of cache, HTML files, scripts, cookies, and temporary files can be pretty big.
+These files are generally created to optimize browser performance and improve boot-up times.
+While this is quite useful for performance, these files must be constantly rewritten with new data.
+As a result, continuous write and rewrite operations are performed on your SSD, degrading its lifespan by contributing to unwanted write amplification.

 9.1 Process for Google Chrome